k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 - When Data Versioning is checked, the period is set by default to five days.
 - When Data Versioning is cleared, the period is set by default to zero, i.e. no retention period is set for the extracted data.
-- The maximum retention period can be set to 90 days or 12 weeks.
+- As a result of the above, the retention period can be set in the task to a maximum period of 90 days or 12 weeks.
 The Years option is not available since the maximum retention period is 90 days.

 ### Additional Execution Parameters